influxdata/docs-v2/content/chronograf/v1.8/administration/import-export-dashboards.md

    > No time series data is exported with a dashboard.
    > Exports include only dashboard-related information as mentioned above.

-2. Rename the `.json` extention to `.dashboard`, and save the dashboard file in the `/usr/share/chronograf/canned` directory.
+2. Rename the `.json` extension to `.dashboard`, and save the dashboard file in the `/usr/share/chronograf/canned` directory.

 ## Import a dashboard